TYPO3-Headless/nuxt-typo3/README.md

 Learn how to setup nuxt-typo3 module in your Nuxt 3 application.

+You can also use the playground on [StackBlitz](https://stackblitz.com/edit/nuxt-starter-fpc2gq?file=app.vue)

 ## Kickstart nuxt-typo3 project

 You can use the `nuxi init` command to initialize a fresh Nuxt project with the required nuxt-typo3 setup.
 Learn more about [nuxi](https://nuxt.com/docs/api/commands/init)